ben-rogerson/agency-webpack-mix-config/README.md

 ## Features

+### Sensible configuration complexity

+Because of the complexity of raw Webpack configs, they can take an extended time to understand.
+[Laravel Mix](https://laravel.com/docs/5.8/mix#introduction) provides a simple layer upon Webpack to help make many build adjustments quick and painless.

 ### Modern mainstream defaults

 Use next generation JavaScript and CSS with polyfills automatically applied to the browsers you choose to support.

-### Frictionless media additions
+### Development proxy with script and style injection

+A pre-configured webpack development server rewards your code changes with snappy browser updates.
-After starting the dev-server, add new project files or npm libraries without having to restart the server.
-Generate additional style and script outputs just by adding them to their `src` directory.
+Generate additional style and script outputs just by adding them to a folder in the `src` directory.

+### Static site generator

+Get straight to the build with a static site generator that converts twig to html.<br>
+There's also full support for CMS based sites by updating a few config values.

 ### Minimal config files

 Avoid excessive build configuration files with all config defined in `webpack.mix.js`.<br>
 The `package.json` contains browser targets and linting configs.

-### Sensible configuration complexity

-Because of the complexity of raw Webpack configs, they can take an extended time to understand.
-[Laravel Mix](https://laravel.com/docs/5.8/mix#introduction) provides a simple layer upon Webpack to help make many build adjustments quick and painless.

 ## Build actions